git config sendemail.to '~email@example.com'` git checkout -b my-cool-changes $EDITOR git send-email master

 If you're asked to make changes, it's okay to use

-git rebase if you wish to.
+git rebase if you wish to, to make the history tidier.
 When you've made the changes, use

 git send-email -v2 master.
 If you have to go back for a third attempt, use